-J. I hubedar Sanjay Sharma Chief Financial Officer
+J. I hubedar

-Company Secretary Membership No. A13200
+Sudhakar Shetty Company Secretary Membership No. A13200

-Name of the entity Latest audited balance sheet date Date on which the Associate or Joint Reporting Associate / Joint V entures held by the 31, 2020 Description of how there is significant influence Reason why the Associate / Joint Venture is not consolidated Networth attributable to Profit / Los ss for the year Venture was associated or acquired No of shares held by the company in associate / joint venture Amount of investment in associate / joint venture (% crores) Extent of holding (in percentage) shareholding as per latest balance sheet (₹ crores) Considered in Consolidation (₹ crores) Not Considered In Consolidation (₹ crores) Joint Ventures - 1 Pune Solapur Expressways Private Limited 31-Mar-2020 20-Mar-09 Indian Rupees 23,86,711 103.00 50.00% There is significant influence due to shareholding and joint control over the economic activities indirectly through subsidiary company.
-The entity is consolidated by way of equity accounting 22.50 0.78 A & T Road Construction Management and Operation Private Limited 31-Mar-2020 02:May-13 Indian Rupees 30,000 0.03 50.00% There is significant influence due to shareholding and joint control over the economic activities indirectly through subsidiary company.
-The entity is consolidated by way of equity accounting 0.01 (0.01) 3 3 TRIL IT4 Private Limited 31-Mar-2020 17 Dec-14 Indian Rupees 7.40,000 0.74 74.00% There is significant influence due to shareholding and joint control over the economic activities indirectly through subsidiary company.
-The entity is consolidated by way of equity accounting (209.19) (41.04) Mikado Realtors Private Limited 31-Mar-2020 07-Sep-16 Indian Rupees 1,99,87,400 19.99 74.00% There is significant influence due to shareholding and joint control over the economic activities indirectly through subsidiary company.
-The entity is consolidated by way of equity accounting 31.94 (1.01) Industrial Minerals and Chemicals Company Private Limited 31-Mar-2020 11-Mar-17 Indian Rupees 3,256 E0.0 74.00% There is significant influence due to shareholding and joint control over the economic activities indirectly through subsidiary company.
-The entity is consolidated by way of equity accounting 135.58 0,40 -1 Pune IT City Metro Rall Limited 31-Mar-2020 28-May-19 Indian Rupees 4,44,07,400 44.41 74.00% There is significant influence due to shareholding and joint control over the economic activities indirectly through subsidiary company.
-The entity is consolidated by way of equity accounting 42.26 (2.15)
+Name of the entity Latest audited balance sheet date Date on which the Associate or Joint Venture was associated or acquired Reporting currency Shares of the Associate / Joint Ventures held by the Company as on March 31, 2020 Description of how there is significant influence Reason why the Associate / Joint Venture Networth stributable to Profit / Loss for the year No of shares held by the company in associate / joint venture Amount of investment in associate / joint venture (< crores) Extent of holding (in percentage) is not consolidated shareholding as per latest balance sheet (₹ crores) Considered in Consolidation (₹ crores) Not Considered In Consolidatio (₹ crores) Joint Ventures 1 Pune Solapur Expressways Private Limited 31-Mar-2020 20-Mar-09 Indian Rupees 23,86,711 103.00 50.00% There is significant influence due to shareholding and joint control over the economic activities indirectly through subsidiary company.
+The entity is consolidated by way of equity accounting 22.50 0.78 2 A & TRoad Construction Management and Operation Private Limited 31-Mar-2020 02:May-13 Indian Rupees 30,000 0.03 50.00% There is significant influence due to shareholding and joint control over the economic activities indirectly through subsidiary company The entity is consolidated by way of equity accounting 0.01 (0.01) 3 3 TRIL T4 Private Limited 31-Mar-2020 17 Dec-14 Indian Rupees 7,40,000 0.74 74.00% There is significant influence due to shareholding and joint control over the economic activities indirectly through subsidiary company.
+The entity is consolidated by way of equity accounting (209.19) J41.04 4 Mikado Realtors Private Limited 31-Mar-2020 07-Sep-16 Indian Rupees 1,99,87,400 19.99 74.00% There is significant influence due to shareholding and joint control over the economic activities indirectly through subsidiary company.
+The entity is consolidated by way of equity accounting 31.94 (1.01) 5 Industrial Minerals and Chemicals Company Private Limited 31-Mar-2020 TI-Mar-17 Indian Rupees 3,256 0.03 74,00% The entity is consolidated by way of equity accounting 135.58 .0.40 5 Pune IT City Metro Rail Limited 31-Mar-2020 28-May-19 Indian Rupees 4,44,07,400 44.41 74.00% and joint control over the economic activities The entity is consolidated by way of equity accounting 42.26 (2.15)